Explode-Media-Group/Donate2Explode/README.md

 🎧 Mine Nimiq for EXPLODE while listening to music.

-💡 We creating new Nimiq Mining activites soon!
+💡 We are creating new Nimiq Mining activites soon!

 # 🌏 REFERRALS
 Do you like to discover new products and services?
 Follow one of our affiliate links.